-The third verse describes the same place in a physical sense, rather than a metaphoric or abstract one.
+The third verse of ‘A Gleam of Sunshine’ describes the same place in a physical sense, rather than a metaphoric or abstract one.
 This is important, because up to this point, there has been very little indication that the speaker is not on an entirely personal or metaphoric journey.
 That they take particular note of a nearby highway, on which they and an old friend would often walk to church in days gone by.
 They describe the greenness of the grass and the gentle nature of their friend, two images which both convey brightness, calmness, and peacefulness for the reader.
 Longfellow’s use of the word “thee” also suggests a rustic, romantic kind of atmosphere for the piece, especially since the “thee” acts as the “C-rhyme;” it doesn’t actually rhyme with anything, and could have been substituted with a more common word.

 The shadow of the linden-trees